#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 This is useful when calling Objective-C methods that return autoreleased objects, see Cocoa’s Memory Management Policy.

-This has exactly the same semantics as Id::retain
+This has exactly the same semantics as Id::retain, except it can

 sometimes avoid putting the object into the autorelease pool, possibly